Benefits of cold therapy

 Cold therapy treatment, also known as cryotherapy, assists with managing pain and inflammation post-surgery or injury.
 This “icing” after surgery not only helps with managing pain after surgery but also reduces swelling to help patients heal faster.

 Reusable cold packs, such as those filled with gel, can be kept in the freezer ready for use when needed.
 They are easily re-frozen after each use to be used again.
 Ice packs can be made with cubed, crushed, and wetted ice.

 Polar care units are motorized (pump-driven) cold therapy devices that constantly circulate ice water to provide hours of relief.
 Many patients find motorized units more convenient and comfortable solution than traditional ice packs.
 The pads conform to injured areas, delivering cold therapy directly to the joint where it’s needed.
 The device constantly circulates ice water through the unit to the surgical extremity, eliminating the need to hold small, leaky, or awkward ice packs that constantly need replacing.

 Whichever option, never apply ice directly to the skin.
 Instead, be sure that there is a protective barrier between the ice and skin, such as a towel.

-We recommend patients procure the Breg Polar Care unit prior to surgery.
-Patients may bring the unit to surgery to start using immediately following their procedure, if desired.
+We recommend patients procure the Breg Polar Care unit before surgery.
+Patients may bring the unit to surgery to start using immediately following their procedure if desired.
 Insurances currently do not cover the devices, however.
 Please contact us to learn if the Breg Polar Care unit is right for you.

 Additional orthopedic patient education can be found here.